 The Marshall Islands and the United States belong to a number of the same international organizations, including the United Nations, International Monetary Fund, World Bank, the International Atomic Energy Agency, and Asian Development Bank.
 The Marshall Islands also belongs to the Pacific Islands Forum, of which the United States is a Dialogue Partner.

-The U.S. Ambassador to the Marshall Islands is Karen Brevard Stewart; other principal embassy officials are listed in the Department’s Key Officers List.
+The U.S. Ambassador to the Marshall Islands is Roxanne Cabral; other principal embassy officials are listed in the Department’s Key Officers List.

 The Marshall Islands maintains an embassy in the United States at 2433 Massachusetts Avenue NW., Washington, DC 20008 (tel.
 202-234-5414).